 - Winter coat: This may seem obvious, but a nice, warm coat is essential.

 - Winter hat: One that covers the ears.
+A hood is not enough, especially when there is snow!

 - Waterproof gloves for snow: The thin, cotton/wool/knit/fleece-type gloves are fine in regular cold weather, but hands and fingers get extremely cold once they become wet with snow, which can equal a very bad day.
 However, these are great for extra warmth as a layer under your snow gloves!